 Over the past decade, TTB’s workload has doubled while staffing has been reduced.
-Today, TTB has approximately 500 employees who regulate more than 92,000 businesses, which has doubled in the past 10 years.
+Today, TTB has over 500 employees who regulate more than 99,000 businesses, which has doubled in the past 10 years.

 To ensure TTB’s ability to regulate the alcohol industry effectively, Congress should continue to fully fund TTB.

 Support for TTB